Six people were killed and at least 35 others have been wounded in shootings across Chicago since Friday evening.

 About 1:10 a.m.
 Monday, a man was killed and another man was critically wounded in a South Shore neighborhood shooting.
 Officers heard gunshots and found two men shot in the 7800 block of South South Shore Drive, police said.
 One man, 28, suffered multiple gunshot wounds and was dead at the scene, police said.

 The most recent fatal shooting happened early Sunday in the South Side Marquette Park neighborhood.
 Nyerere Lloyd, 26, was standing on the sidewalk in the 3100 block of West 64th Street about 12:40 a.m. when two males walked up and fired shots.

-The most recent fatal shooting happened Sunday afternoon in the East Garfield Park neighborhood on the Northwest Side.
+The most recent fatal shooting happened Sunday afternoon in the East Garfield Park neighborhood on the West Side.

 The most recent fatal shooting happened early Sunday in the Belmont Cragin neighborhood on the Northwest Side.
 About 6:30 a.m., a 34-year-old woman and a man – thought to be in his 20s – were walking in the 2700 block of North Lavergne when someone got out of a car and opened fire, police said.

 The most recent fatal shooting happened Saturday night in the South Side Park Manor neighborhood.
 A 22-year-old man was sitting in a parked vehicle about 8:40 p.m. in the 400 block of East 72nd Street when two people walked up and one of them shot him multiple times in the side, police said.

 The most recent fatality happened Saturday afternoon in the Auburn Gresham neighborhood on the South Side.
 Milon L. Carvis, 42, was standing on the sidewalk about 4:15 p.m. with several other adults in the 7800 block of South Seeley when a male walked up and fired shots.